 Alice Springs Language Centre

-The Alice Springs Language Centre team provide language courses to all students attending Government schools in Alice Springs.
+The Alice Springs Language Centre provides language courses to all students attending Government schools in Alice Springs.
+The centre is located on the CMS campus but is a separate school.

 For more information on the Alice Springs Language Centre, please follow the link below: